MicrosoftDocs/win32-pr.it-it/desktop-src/NativeWiFi/eapol-intf-params.md

 ## <a name="remarks"></a>Commenti

-Il file di intestazione wzcsapi. h non è disponibile nel Windows SDK.
+Il file di intestazione wzcsapi.h non è disponibile in Windows SDK.

 ## <a name="requirements"></a>Requisiti